SamuelEllsworth/iot/README.md

-# iot.py is a micropython script that debounces a button press signal and prints the input value.
-It is designed to run on an esp32 arduino chip.
+# This is me learning python by playing with raspberry pi's and other chips.
-# Copy to ./pyboard, then execute 'import iot' in repl
+# Current functionality is a HTTP server that counts the number of times you press a button wired to a rsp32 chip.